WIOQ: 1988–present: top 40

-The station leaned toward dance and urban material, but played some of rock and pop crossover songs, changing according to chart trends and competitive conditions.
+The station initially leaned toward dance and urban material, but played some rock and pop crossover songs, changing according to chart trends and competitive conditions.
 In 1994, urban rival WUSL was bought by EZ, forming a sales and demographic combo where WUSL targeted African-American listeners, while WIOQ targeted more of a Caucasian and Latino audience.
 In 1996, EZ merged with American Radio Systems.
 To satisfy ownership limits (as well as taking advantage of a larger advertising market), WIOQ and WUSL were traded to Evergreen Media (owner of WJJZ), with EZ receiving Evergreen's Charlotte stations in return.
 In February 1997, Evergreen and Chancellor Media merged.
 After the Chancellor acquisition, WIOQ became co-owned with WYXR (now WRFF), WDAS, WDAS-FM, WUSL, and WJJZ (now WUMR).
-By early 1998, the station evolved to Mainstream CHR.
+On November 20, 1998, the station evolved to Mainstream CHR.

 As a result of a large merger in 2000, WIOQ and the other stations in its cluster became properties of Clear Channel Communications.
 Clear Channel later changed its name to iHeartMedia.

 On March 8, 2022, at midnight, WIOQ began a temporary simulcast on sister station WISX as a stunt for the latter frequency.
 The simulcast lasted until March 10, when WISX shifted its stunting to all-Bad Bunny songs leading into a format change to Spanish CHR the following day.